grammyjs/website/site/docs/hosting/deno-deploy.md

 Deno Deploy is ideal for most simple bots, and you should note that not all Deno features are available for apps running on Deno Deploy.
 For example, there is no file system on Deno Deploy.
-It's just like the other many serverless platforms, but dedicated for Deno apps.
+It’s just like the other many serverless platforms, but dedicated for Deno apps.

 ## Preparing Your Code